Valparaiso University community clashes over sale of precious artwork

 "When you experience that painting, you realize there's order and beauty in our world," he said.
 "It's exceptional."

 Brauer said he was "outraged" when he first heard of the sale.
 Others have had a similar reaction.
 Four organizations representing museums across North America released a joint statement earlier this month condemning the move and asking the university to reconsider.
-Additionally, a group of students held a protest on campus last week.
+Additionally, a group of students held a protest on campus last week, and 94 members of the VU faculty signed a letter opposing the sale.

 Brauer pointed out that the O'Keeffe and Hassam were paid for through a donation and endowment made through a 1953 Sloan Trust Agreement.
 The Church was a direct gift from the Sloan Trust.